Juvenile hall construction underway

 “It feels amazing that after several years of putting this project together and establishing the partnership between Yuba, Sutter, and Colusa counties that we can now see it all coming together,” Bains said.

-The new facility will serve all three counties and has been in the works for the past seven years, said Yuba County spokesperson Russ Brown.
+The new facility will serve all three counties and has been in the works for the past seven years, Yuba County spokesperson Russ Brown said.